rcl-ssl/docs/portal/free-certificate.md

 ![image](../images/portal/stand-alone-dns-validation.PNG)

-- This is an example of a DNS record
+- This is an example of a DNS TXT record in the 'Azure DNS Zone' domain management portal

 ![image](../images/portal/stand-alone-dns-record.PNG)

-- This is another example of a DNS record
+- This is another example of a DNS TXT record in the 'GoDaddy' domain management portal

 ![image](../images/portal/stand-alone-dns-record2.PNG)

+- Your domain registrar will have a similar portal to add your DNS TXT record

 - You can test the DNS record in the [Dig site](https://toolbox.googleapps.com/apps/dig/).
 In the site add the name identified in the DNS Validation page; and select the **TXT** record.
 The value for the record will be shown in the **TXT** section